arenaxr/arena-py/tools/import-export-scenes/README.md

 # list of namespaces and scenes to import/export
 namespaces:
   regex:
-    value: .* # regex for the namespaces to be included (if skip=False)
+    value: .* # regex for the namespaces to be included ('.*' will match any scene name; will include all scenes, if skip=False)
     skip: False # if True, treat regex as indicating that matching namespaces are skipped (default=False)

   skip-scenes-from-this-namespace: # the regex below shows how to skip all scenes in a namespace
     regex:
-      value: .* # regex for the scenes to be imported for this namespace
+      value: .* # regex for the scenes to be imported for this namespace (none, if skip=True)
       skip: True # this indicates that scenes matching the regex will be **skipped**

     dont-skip-this-one: # this scene will be imported; scenes listed are always processed (even if they don't match the regex)

+  rename-this-namespace: # this example shows how to rename an entire namespace in the file when importing
+    regex:
+      value: .* # regex for the scenes to be included (all, if skip=False)
+      skip: False # do not skip matching scene ids
+    to:
+      namespace: new-namespace # can add destination to:namespace (to rename namespace)

   public: # namespaces listed are always processed (even if they don't match the regex)
     lobby:
     	to: # add destination scene name and/or namespace to rename/change scene/namespace
-    		scene: lobby # can add destination to:scene (to rename scene) ()
+    		scene: lobby # can add destination to:scene (to rename scene)
-    		namespace: public_test # can add destination to:namespace (to change namespace)
+    		namespace: public_test # can add destination to:namespace (to change namespace; will override namespace-level to: setting)
       	parent: imported_lobby_root # objects will be added as children of this object (assumes parent exists )
     fireside: # another example: import scene 'fireside' in the file to 'fireside-imported'
        to: